ECronin1973/Applied_Statistics_MyWork/README.md

 These assumptions ensured the validity and reliability of these t-test results.
 If any of these assumptions were violated, the results of the t-test would not be accurate.

 ## Libraries Used
-Here are the libraries used in Task 3:
+The folowing libraries were used in Task 3:
 NumPy: Essential for numerical computing.
 It supports arrays, matrices, and functions for high-level mathematical operations.
 SciPy: Provides functions for statistical tests, including the paired t-test.
 Matplotlib: A 2D plotting library for creating graphs and visualizations.